burninc0de/helowrite/README.md

 It has one job: help you scrape words out of your skull.

-HeloWrite treats prose with the same rigor developers treat code, but without the steep learning curve.
+HeloWrite treats prose with the same rigor developers treat code, minus the steep learning curve.
 Terminal-native, standard keybinds, clean aesthetics.

 Writing is hard.
+Focus is paramount.
 Everything else is secondary.

 - **0.5s Startup**: From Enter to blinking cursor in 500ms.
 - **The Void**: High-contrast, minimalist UI designed to stop flashlighting your retinas.
 - **Git-First Workflow**: Don't just "sync"—stage, commit, and push your work only when it is worth keeping.

 ## Operational Essentials
 - **Pure Focus**: Alt+Enter (Option+Enter on macOS) or F11 toggles distraction-free mode.
-No icons, no ribbons, just you and the syntactical turds you're polishing.
+No icons, no ribbons, just you and the text.
 - **Adjustable Optics**: Alt+Left/Right to tune your horizontal padding.
 Spare your eyes the long trek across the screen.
 - **Directory Navigation**: Alt+Up/Down to navigate directory hierarchy with undo-like history.
 Move up to parent directories and back down through your navigation path.
 - **Git Push** (The Staging Area): Use Alt+G (Option+G on macOS) or the Command Palette (Ctrl+P) to push your current file changes.
 It stashes local changes, adds/commits the current file, and pushes—all without leaving the editor.
 Git operations are based on the opened file's directory, not the vault path in settings.